openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 setOAuthToken(name: string, authType: string, token: string): Promise&lt;void&gt;

-Sets an OAuth access token for an app account.
-This method uses a promise to return the result.
+Sets an OAuth token for an app account.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount